How to Create a Stablecoin in 2025: Step-by-Step Development Guide

 Example: MiCA (Markets in Crypto-Assets) in the EU requires stablecoin issuers to hold a license and meet strict reserve requirements.

-Step 6: How to Launch and Distribute Your Stablecoin
+Step 6: Launch Your Stablecoin

 • Token launch: Deploy your token to mainnet.